 1. In the case of a newly established position, the department must assure that a viable line is available for use - meaning both the line and funding are in place.
 The department must also provide sufficient information for the employment team within Human Resources to make a decision regarding title and grade for the position.
 Once the position is confirmed as available and the Human Resources Office has classified the position, the Budget Office will also confirm that funding is available for the hire.
 Then, Human Resources communicates back to the department indicating that the position has been approved and recruitment may commence.

-In the case of a position that is already created and appropriately classified, the end user department must still communicate with Human Resources and the Budget Office to assure the line is funded for recruitment.
+In the case of a position that is already created and appropriately classified, the hiring department must still communicate with Human Resources and the Budget Office to assure the line is funded for recruitment.
 Also, the Human Resources Office must review the duties to be performed by the position to assure the classification is still correct.
-Human Resources will also confirm that the position is on the schedule of positions record at the Office of the State Comptroller and that salary distribution is correct in (PDME) distribution.
+Human Resources will also confirm that the position is on the schedule of positions record at the Office of the State Comptroller and that salary distribution is correctly distributed to the appropriate account(s).

 2. It is important to note that recruitment for positions is impacted by actions of other SUNY units.
 As per the UUP Agreement, employees who have been retrenched from other like universities have the right of first refusal for available positions involving duties and responsibilities that are the same as or similar to the duties and responsibilities of the position from which the person was retrenched.
 Article 35 requires that retrenched persons from this and some other SUNY units be given special consideration for available positions (which may not be the same or similar to their previous position) for which they are otherwise qualified.